-- The System Test provides several system tests, and a two-second check of the keypad sounder and bell or siren. - 1.
-Press 6 [Master Code] 4. - 2.
-The system activates all keypad sounders and bells or sirens for two seconds and all keypad lights turn ON.
-LCD5500Z keypads will display "System Test in Progress". - 3.
-To exit the function menu, press (#).
+The System Test provides several system tests, and a two-second check of the keypad sounder and bell or siren.

+- 1. Press () (6) [Master Code] (4).

+- 2. The following will occur:

+- The system activates all keypad sounders and bells or sirens for two seconds -- All keypad lights turn ON.

+- LCD5500Z keypads will light all pixels

+- The Ready, Armed, and Trouble LED's will flash for the duration of the test

+- 3. To exit the function menu, press (#).